26 Best Things to Do in Bainbridge Island WA 2026

 1. Seattle to Bainbridge Island Ferry ride

 Are you ready for a ferry ride?
 The memorable journey starts from the Seattle ferry dock and finishes on Bainbridge Island.
-This part is called The Eagle Harbor, the main town of Winslow.
+This part is called Eagle Harbor, the main town of Winslow.
 It takes approximately 35 minutes to land at Bainbridge Island.
 The ferry ride is one of the best things to do on Bainbridge Island.

 Read When is the rainy season in Belize | Best time to visit and travel